-: Good, happy to have played these
+Good, glad to have played these

-: Fine, didn't make much impression on me
+Fine, didn't leave much impression

-: Disliked, it's odd I even finished these
+Disliked, it's odd I finished these

 I started playing games with a Nintendo 64 I got on my 5th Christmas.
 Goldeneye, Super Mario 64, Pokemon Stadium, Mario Party, and Diddy Kong Racing were my collection for a few years.
 A GameCube shortly after in 2002 with Super Smash Bros.
-Melee and Super Mario Sunshine, and a Game Boy Advance SP in 2005 with Pokemon Crystal comprise much of my childhood leisure time.
+Melee and Super Mario Sunshine, and a Game Boy Advance SP in 2003 with Pokemon Crystal comprise much of my childhood leisure time.

 My teenage gaming was engrossed in a PS2 with Resident Evil 4 and Kingdom Hearts 2, and a Nintendo DS with the Pokemon essentials.
 End of my high school career, you'd find me playing emulators on a modded PSP to pick off the classics I'd been too young for, or one of Super Smash Bros.
 Brawl and Rock Band 2 at my local library.

 College found me seeking community in Super Smash Bros.
 Melee and Pokemon once more, this time as a knowing competitor.
 For a few years, I'd travel and compete, never to much acclaim but always for a great time.
 I wouldn't trade these experiences for the world.
 Much of my general purpose gaming transferred from consoles to PC at this time, while I worked a security job that "allowed" me to game on a laptop on the clock.